lerndevops/labs/kubernetes/2-controllers/statefulsets/README.md

-# what is statefull application ?
+# what is statefull service / application ?

 1. A stateful application is a program that saves client data from the activities of one session for use in the next session.
 The data that is saved is called the application's state.
 OR